pytorch/android-demo-app/Detectron2Go/README.md

-# D2 Object Detection with Native Custom Op Library on Android
+# D2Go on Android Using Native torchvision Ops Library

 ## Introduction

+[Detectron2](https://github.com/facebookresearch/detectron2) is one of the most widely adopted open source projects and implements state-of-the-art object detection, semantic segmentation, panoptic segmentation, and human pose prediction.
+[D2Go](https://github.com/facebookresearch/d2go) is powered by PyTorch 1.8, torchvision 0.9, and Detectron2 with built-in SOTA networks for mobile.

-This demo app shows how to use the [D2Go](https://github.com/facebookresearch/d2go) model, powered by [Detectron2](https://github.com/facebookresearch/detectron2) and with built-in SOTA networks for mobile, and the native torchvision library with custom ops support to perform object detection quickly on Android.
+This D2Go Android demo app shows how to prepare and use the much lighter and faster D2Go model on Android.
 The code is based on a previous PyTorch Android [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) that uses a pre-trained Yolov5 model, with modified pre-processing and post-processing code required by the D2Go model.

 ## Prerequisites